gem5bootcamp/lps2024/slides/03-Developing-gem5-models/06-modeling-cache-coherence.md

 build/ALL/gem5.opt --debug-flags=ProtocolTrace configs/learning_gem5/part3/simple_ruby.py
 ```

-Start fixing the errors and fill in the `// Fill this in`!
+Start fixing the errors and fill in the `MyMSI-cache.sm`

 ---